 Sunday – eat and chill out

 Provided you have seen everything you wanted to on Saturday you will have Sunday free to completely chill out.
-If you want you can have a little lie in, and then head off to one of the city´s exciting markets.
+If you want you can have a little lie-in, drop your bags at a luggage storage in Rome, and then head off to one of the city´s exciting markets.